RobbieHember/fcgadgets/README.md

 ﻿# fcgadgets
 ## INTRODUCTION
-The **fcgadgets** repository supports estimation, accounting, and reporting of greenhouse gas (GHG) emissions in British Columbia’s forest sector.
+The <b>fcgadgets</b> repository supports estimation, accounting, and reporting of greenhouse gas (GHG) emissions in British Columbia’s forest sector.
 The repository is a toolbox that offers flexible processing and outputs the variables required to meet international reporting standards for the forest sector, or complete life cycle assessments.